-Here is my guide on what to wear for frostbiting Lasers.
+Here is significant departure from the general topic of this blog to talk about one of my other interests, WINTER SAILING!
+This is my guide on what to wear for frostbiting Lasers.
 Before the winter 2017/2018 sailing season I could not find much info for what gear to outfit myself with, so I wanted to share some of my tips for happy cold weather sailing.
 I bought everything I could second hand.
 I would encourage you to do the same....most of this stuff really only gets some use for a few months of the year.

 #1 NRS 3.0 Ultra 'Farmer John' Wetsuit